jordantanudjaja/Personal-Website/README.md

 <h1>Personal Website Directory</h1>
 <h2>main</h2>
-- Contains the html templates that are rendered, the unit test files, and the backend python files that create the functionality
+- The main app that contains the html templates that are rendered, the unit test files, and the backend python files that create the functionality

 <h2>media/images</h2>
 - Contains the media images that are uploaded, and stored in AWS S3